6 Days, 5 Nights

 Altitude gained: 852m

-After a good night’s sleep and a hearty breakfast, we continue along the moorland terrain on a steady ascending path.
-You’ll get some spectacular views of Kibo and your first glimpse of the ice fields on the Eastern crater rim.
-The moorland’s small shrubs grew thinner as you approved the Second Cave.
-Temperatures start to drop.
+Following a good night’s sleep and a hearty breakfast, we continue on a steady ascent through the moorland terrain.
+You’ll get your first glimpse of the ice fields on the Eastern crater rim, as well as some spectacular views of Kibo.
+The moorland’s small shrubs became thinner as you approved the Second Cave.
+Temperatures begin to drop.

 Elevation: 3936m/12,913ft to 5174m/16975ft